-I may have previously provided the Company and the Employer with, and the Company and the Employer may hold, certain personal information about me, including, but not limited to, my name, home address and telephone number, date of birth, social insurance number or other identification number, salary, nationality, job title, any shares of stock or directorships held in the Company, the fact and conditions of my participation in the Plan, details of all RSUs or any other entitlement to Shares awarded, cancelled, exercised, vested, unvested or outstanding in my favor ("Data"), for the exclusive purpose of implementing, administering and managing the Plan.
+I may have previously provided the Company and the Employer with, and the Company and the Employer may hold, certain personal information about me, including, but not limited to, my name, home address and telephone number, date of birth, social insurance number or other identification number, salary, the Company, the fact and conditions of my participation in the Plan, details of all RSUs or any other entitlement to Shares awarded, cancelled, exercised, vested, unvested or outstanding in my favor ("Data"), for the exclusive purpose of implementing, administering and managing the Plan.

-I also authorize any transfer of Data, as may be required, to any external stock plan service provider as may be selected by the Company in the future, which is assisting the Company with the implementation, administration and management of the Plan and/or with whom any shares that these recipients may be located in my country or elsewhere, and that the recipient's country (e.g., the United States) may have different data privacy
+I also authorize any transfer of Data, as may be required, to any external stock plan service provider as may be selected by the Company in the future, which is assisting the Company with the implementation, administration and management of the Plan and/or with whom any shares acquired upon vesting of RSUs are deposited.
+I acknowledge that these recipients may be located in my country or elsewhere, and that the recipient's country (e.g., the United States) may have different data privacy